kaijia2022/CSE141L_ISA_FZ/README.md

 - ISA sketch is slightly out of date, stages are now controlled by a counter in top_level
     - TODO: Update ISA sketch image

+## Build

+ - ISA: Create a new project in Modelsim 2020.1, add all testfiles, machinecodes, jump instructions and offsets to the project directory in modelsim.

+ - Assembler: VS2022.

 ## Contributors
 - [Bran Zhang](https://github.com/kaijia2022)